sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/configuration/config.md

   --plugins.remove  Default plugins that you not want to run.
 Specify multiple plugin names separated by comma, or repeat the --plugins.remove option

 Budget
   --budget.configPath                                         Path to the JSON budget file.
   --budget.suppressExitCode                                   By default sitespeed.io returns a failure exit code, if the budget fails.
 Set this to true and sitespeed.io will return exit code 0 independent of the budget.
   --budget.config                                             The JSON budget config as a string.
   --budget.output                                             The output format of the budget.  [choices: "junit", "tap", "json"]
+  --budget.removeWorkingResult, --budget.removePassingResult  Remove the result of URLs that pass the budget.
+You can use this if you many URL and only care about the ones that fails your budget.
+All videos/HTML for the working URLs will be removed if you pass this on.  [boolean]

 Screenshot
   --browsertime.screenshot                                                                Set to false to disable screenshots  [boolean] [default: true]